cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 DVPD model profile syntax must be supported by any implementation in the same way.
 If an implementation leaves out elements for simplicity, it should implement a check and warning message, to prevent false expectations.

-The syntax must and can be extended by properties, needed for project specific solutions (e.g. data_extraction modules, data encryption frameworks).
+The syntax must and can be extended by properties needed for project specific solutions (e.g. data_extraction modules, data encryption frameworks).
 Documentation for these properties must be provided for every module in a separate document.

 A DVPD model profile is expressed with JSON syntax and contains the following attributes(Keys):